 Though claiming to be the only religion to show neutrality and love, war atrocities pale in comparison to the Watchtower message of Armageddon, which claims "billions" (w93 10/1 p.19) will be slaughtered at the hand of Jehovah, never to receive a resurrection.
 Witnesses take Scriptures such as at Isaiah 13 as applying literally to anyone not associated with their Organization.

 Isaiah 13:9-16 "Look!
 The day of Jehovah itself is coming, cruel both with fury and with burning anger, in order to make the land an object of astonishment, and that it may annihilate [the land's] sinners out of it.
 Every one that is found will be pierced through, and every one that is caught in the sweep will fall by the sword; and their very children will be dashed to pieces before their eyes.
 Their houses will be pillaged, and their own wives will be raped."

 If the Watchtower interpretation of Armageddon were correct, then Witnesses would be engaged in an act of love by killing "worldly" people in warfare prior to this gruesome event.
 At least those who die in warfare will be in line for a resurrection and perfect eternal life in paradise, a far better option than be destroyed by God at Armageddon, the most horrifying event of human history.

-A related topic is the Watchtower's claim of being politically neutral.
-Though members are forbidden from voting, the Watchtower Society is actively involved in political engagements, as discussed at Watchtower Political Involvement.
+Related to this topic is Watchtower's claim of being politically neutral.
+Though members are discouraged from voting, Watchtower is actively involved in political engagements, as discussed at Watchtower Political Involvement.